protectai/modelscan/docs/model_serialization_attacks.md

 ### Security Implications

 This is generally a secure approach as majority of TensorFlow operations are just ML computations and transformations.
-However, exceptions exist that can be exploited for ~~code injection~~ model serialization attacks:
+However, exceptions exist that can be exploited for model serialization attacks:

 - `io.write_file`
 - `io.read_file`
 - `io.MatchingFiles`
-- Custom Operators — allow arbitrary code to be executed but these operators need to be explicitly loaded during Inference as a library which makes it hard to carry out a ~~code injection~~ model serialization attack however these can be potent in a supply chain attack.
+- Custom Operators — allow arbitrary code to be executed but these operators need to be explicitly loaded during Inference as a library which makes it hard to carry out a model serialization attack however these can be potent in a supply chain attack.
 So it is still important to treat TensorFlow models with custom operators to high degree of scrutiny.

 ## 3. H5 (Keras)